 See below.
 If you didn’t see your question answered here, then please contact us at firstname.lastname@example.org.

-There are no specific COVID-19 guidelines for anglers and hunters, but governments are encouraging everyone to practice physical distancing (2m+) and limit all non-essential travel.
-The OFAH is encouraging all anglers and hunters to fully adhere to all government Orders and guidelines.
-For more details, you can find OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.
+There are no specific COVID-19 guidelines for anglers and hunters, but governments are encouraging everyone to practice physical distancing (2m+) and limit social interactions to those within your own household.
+You can find OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.

 The MNRF has said “We are planning to go ahead with fall hunts as scheduled.
 In the event that big game hunting seasons are closed due to public health restrictions, the ministry is considering options for reimbursement or credits for purchased big game licences and draw applications (elk).
 The ministry will provide detailed communications to hunters in the event of hunting season closures.”.
 In order to ensure you receive the most up to date information, we recommend signing up for OFAH e-news here: https://www.ofah.org/enews/.